OTRF/OSSEM/common_information_model/entities/software_and_device.md

-# Software and Device Schema
+# Software and Device Entity
 Information about software or a (build) device and operating system.
-There are many similar information between and device and operating system and software that these will be kept in one general schema.
+There are many similar information between and device and operating system and software that these will be kept in one general entity.

 ## Data Fields
 |Standard Name|Type|Description|Sample Value|